 If you would like more information about our hotel accommodations in Kamloops and Quesnel, please call our Sales Centre at 1.800.665.7245 (Canada and USA) or 604.606.7245 (all international calls) within 30 days of travel.

 All prices are subject to Canadian Goods and Services Tax (GST), currently 5% in Alberta, British Columbia, Manitoba, Northwest Territories, Nunavut, Quebec, Saskatchewan, and Yukon.

 We are not able to assist in flight reservations.
 Any flights will need to be booked independently.

 Although not a requirement to enter Canada, it is strongly recommended that whenever you travel outside your country of residence to have adequate medical and trip interruption insurance.
 Travel insurance not only protects you in the event of a medical emergency, but most insurance providers also offer practical assistance in the event of emergency travel plans such as booking last minute flights and hotels, delayed or lost luggage tracking assistance and of course peace of mind.
 Whether purchased directly through Rocky Mountaineer or with another travel professional, travel insurance is always a wise decision.

-For a quote and details on the Rocky Mountaineer Travel Insurance program as offered through Travel Guard, contact us.
+For a quote and details on the Rocky Mountaineer Travel Insurance program as offered through Allianz, contact us.